mendelcyprys/md/programming/01-python/02-advanced.md

 add(3, 5)  # Logs the call and result
 ```

+When a function is decorated using the `@decorator_name` syntax, the original function's name in the namespace is replaced by the wrapper function returned by the decorator, effectively modifying its behavior.

 ### Decorators with Arguments

 Decorators can accept their own arguments.

 ```python